 Encouraging family participation in education and healthcare leads to better outcomes.

 Professionals often understand the importance of family participation in school or in the healthcare setting, but increasing family engagement can be complex.
-Madvocator’s school and healthcare advocacy programs help professionals and organizations build communication practices that encourage family engagement.
+Madvocator’s school and healthcare programs help professionals and organizations build communication and engagement practices that encourage family participation.

-Critical thinking is at the core of Madvocator’s evidenced-based professional seminars and programs, with the goal of helping education and healthcare professionals facilitate trusting relationships that benefit the child and the family.
+Critical thinking is at the core of Madvocator’s evidenced-based professional seminars and programs, with the goal of helping education and healthcare professionals facilitate trusting relationships that benefit families and communities.

 - Encouraging Family Engagement through Effective Communication